neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 There are various CSS rule sets with `FIX_ME` as selector.
 Your task is to replace this placeholder with a proper selector according to the description above the rule set.

-Use regular selectors, you're not using BEM just yet.
 You do not need to touch the HTML file.

 Try to get a sense of how you might encounter ambiguities or issues when choosing the right selectors.